Biochemistry Major Degree Requirements

 - BIO 201 Fundamentals of Biology: Organisms to Ecosystems (Fall, Spring)

 - BIO 202 Fundamentals of Biology: Molecular and Cellular Biology (Fall, Spring)

 - BIO 203 Fundamentals of Biology: Cellular and Organ Physiology (Spring)

 - BIO 204 Fundamentals of Scientific Inquiry in the Biological Sciences I (Fall)

 - BIO 205 Fundamentals of Scientific Inquiry in the Biological Sciences II (Spring) or BIO 207 Fundamentals of Scientific Inquiry in the Biological Sciences IIB (Fall)

 - BIO 320 General Genetics (Spring), EBH 302 Human Genetics (Fall), or BIO 321 Ecological Genetics (Fall) (See Note 3)

 - BIO 361, BIO 362 Biochemistry I (Fall), II (Spring) (See Note 1)

-- One of the following laboratories: BIO 365 Biochemistry Laboratory (Fall) or BIO 311 Techniques in Molecular and Cellular Biology (Spring) (See Note 2)
+- One of the following laboratories: BIO 365 Biochemistry Laboratory (Fall) or BIO 311 Techniques in Molecular and Cellular Biology (Spring - indefinitely cancelled) (See Note 2)

-- Two additional courses, totaling at least five credits, chosen after consultation with an advisor from the following list.
+- Two additional approved Upper division electives, totaling at least five credits, chosen after consultation with an advisor from the following list.
 It is highly recommended that students take more than the suggested minimum number of electives.

 Upper division electives approved for the biochemistry major: